 Gender and Local Knowledge

-Particular attention is paid to the key role of women as holders of local and indigenous knowledge and as agents of change and community cohesion at the local level.
-In particular, UNESCO highlights the transmission, preservation and elaboration of local knowledge by women, particularly that related to sustainable development, natural disaster preparedness, biodiversity and climate change.
+UNESCO promotes the key role of women as holders of local and indigenous knowledge and as agents of change and community cohesion at the local level.
+More particularly, UNESCO highlights women’s transmission, preservation and elaboration of local knowledge related to sustainable development, disaster risk reduction, biodiversity and climate change.
+Indeed, women are frequently the primary managers or collectors of natural resources such as drinking water, fuel or small agroforestry plots, medicinal plants and the primary holders of knowledge concerning such resources.

-In the small island developing states, efforts to assess, monitor and manage coral reefs, mangrove forests and sea grass beds focus upon the knowledge possessed by women, who are the main users of these near-shore marine habitats.
-Indeed, women are frequently the primary users or collectors of natural resources such as drinking water, fuel or small agroforestry plots, and the primary holders of knowledge concerning such resources.
+Moreover, in Small Island Developing States (SIDS), UNESCO’s efforts to assess, monitor and manage coral reefs, mangrove forests and sea grass beds focuses upon the knowledge possessed by women, who are the main users of these near-shore marine habitats.

 The Islands of Reunion, Mauritius and Rodrigues have their own unique medical traditions.
 These medical traditions have emerged from multiple origins through a process of creolization, but they are also closely tied to the natural world in which they have adapted and evolved.
 Therefore, they provide a key to understanding the wider societies, which are engaged in a constant dialectic between tradition and modernity.

 This book brings to our attention the knowledge of medicinal plants and medical practices of the women of these islands, with special focus on childbirth.
 It also considers the place of medicinal knowledge within these evolving societies which are actively confronting the threats and opportunities that globalization poses to local identities.